 Coffee shops will spend around 15 minutes every morning pulling espressos until they are running just how they would like them to (this is called dialing in).
 Then they will continue to adjust throughout the day to keep the espresso running just as they require it.
 So if your espresso doesn’t run through as you would like it to the first time, adjust the grind and persevere.
 This is entirely normal.

-The grind setting for Aeropress is a little coarser than the grind setting for espresso.
-Whereas I suggested starting with a salt-like fineness for espresso, I go for a grind more like granulated sugar with an Aeropress.
+The setting for Aeropress is a medium-fine grind size or a little coarser than the grind setting for espresso.
+Whereas I suggested starting with a salt-like fineness for espresso, I go for a grind more like granulated sugar or sand with an AeroPress.

 The reason for a coarser grind is the water has more contact time with the coffee (between 2.5 minutes and 3.5 minutes, dependent on your Aeropress method).
 However, you do not want the coffee so coarse that there is little resistance when pushing down the Aeropress.

 If you’re using an Aeropress for a single cup of coffee (around 15g of coffee), you will want the grind to remain quite fine.
 If making two cups of coffee with your Aeropress by making a short intense coffee in the Aeropress then adding hot water to dilute, you will require a slightly coarser grind.
 This is because there will be more coffee (around 30g for two cups) for the water to go through.

 If the grind is too fine, you will find it difficult to plunge the Aeropress.
 If this happens, adjust your grind to be a little coarser so you can comfortably (but not quickly, it should take around 20 – 30 seconds) plunge the Aeropress.